 Step 2: Shop, Prep, and Chop

 I head to the store with my list about 5 days before Thanksgiving.
-Surprisingly, shopping is pretty straightforward (and affordable) when you can spend most of your time in just the produce section of the store.
+Surprisingly, shopping is pretty straightforward (and affordable) when you can spend most of your time in the produce section of the store.
 Most of the items on the list (brussels sprouts, cauliflower, etc.) keep well for days.

 Step 3: Brine That Turkey!

 I don’t mean to be pushy, but really … don’t skip this step!
 Brining is my favorite way to achieve juicy, amazing turkey every time.
-Grocery stores of course do their own brining with overly salty solutions with questionable ingredients (that you end up paying for since it adds to the weight).
+Grocery stores do their own brining with overly salty solutions with questionable ingredients (that you end up paying for since it adds to the weight).

 A frozen turkey can even slow defrost in a brine.
 By the time it’s defrosted, you have an amazing juicy turkey ready for roasting!
 I explain how to brine step by step in this post.

-Step 4: Bake a Dessert (or Two)
+Step 4: Bake a Dessert (or Three)

 Pumpkin and pecan pies are a Thanksgiving requirement in our house.
 Thankfully we’ve mastered grain-free versions of all the desserts we love (and I’ve included a few extras below for good measure).
+Many people also welcome a classic apple pie or sweet potato pie at their Thanksgiving table.

 Step 5: Put It All Together